numustafa/pyml/README.md

 Well, VS code is just an IDE.
 I use jupyter notebook in VS code as it offers greater functionality.
 It is appearent that all of my code is in .ipynb file.
 This is a Jupyter extension.

+## 2024
+I am again revising my Python language with the help of an online tutorial.
+I will be using Github codespaces, and creating new folders.